nvim-lua/kickstart.nvim/README.md

 ### Python Devbox

-Prepare your python development environment using neovim with kickstarter.nvim config This will have all the plugins in kickstart.nvim installed in it.
+Prepare your python development environment in container.
+This devbox contains neovim with kickstarter.nvim config This will have all the plugins in kickstart.nvim installed in it.
 I have added python debug support and neotree as extra

 ```